 1835 Stoner Avenue, West Los Angeles, CA 90025

-Stoner’s new play area is approximately 6,400-square-feet and features include a resilient rubberized surface, giant sprinkling mushroom, waterslide, walls of water, mister sprays, swing sets and “cool topper” shades.
+Stoner Park’s play area is approximately 6,400-square-feet and features include a resilient rubberized surface, giant sprinkling mushroom, waterslide, walls of water, mister sprays, swing sets and “cool topper” shades.
 Stoner’s Universally Accessible Playground provides endless opportunities for children of all abilities to play together.
-Kids are $1, adults are $3.50 and kids can buy a summer pass for $10 that is good at any Los Angeles city pool.
-Check website for hours and rules.
+Because the splash pad is a part of the swimming pool area, there is an entrance fee.
+Check the website for details.

 1615 Ocean Avenue, Santa Monica, CA 90401